Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/7-linux-booting-debug.md

 1. Check the following board connections and settings for Linux booting using JTAG mode:

-    a.
-Ensure that the settings of Jumpers J27 and J28 are set as described in [Creating a Platform Project in the Vitis Software Platform with an XSA from
+    - Ensure that the settings of Jumpers J27 and J28 are set as described in [Example 2 - Board Setup](2-using-zynq.md#setup-the-boardo).
-        Vivado](2-using-zynq.md#creating-a-platform-project-in-the-vitis-software-platform-with-an-xsa-from-vivado).

-    b.
-Ensure that the SW16 switch is set as shown in the following figure.
+    - Ensure that the SW16 switch is set to 00000, as shown in the following figure.

         ![JTAG Boot Mode](./media/image67.jpeg)

-    c.
-Connect an Ethernet cable from the Zynq-7000 SoC board to your network or directly to your host machine.
+    - Connect an Ethernet cable from the Zynq-7000 SoC board to your network or directly to your host machine.

-    d.
-Connect the Windows Host machine to your network.
+    - Connect the Windows Host machine to your network.

-    e.
-Connect the power cable to the board.
+    - Connect the power cable to the board.